hwanggu-corgi/hwanggu-log/update.md

 ### October 11th, 2020
-1. Corgi add progress #80 in csc-369-assignment-1♥♥
+1. Corgi add progress #81 in csc-369-assignment-1♥♥
     - Corgi working on correcting a1fs_mkdir, over♥♥
+        - Corgi fixing "failed to format the image" issue
-        - Corgi fixing typos and compilation errors #2
+        - Corgi completed fixing typos and compilation errors #2
     - Corgi working on correcting update_inode_block() version 1 in a1fs_mkdir, over♥♥
     - Corgi completed setting up hwanggu-corgi/assignment-1 on virtual machine, over♥♥
     - Corgi completed on getting the starting files to work for debugging, over♥♥
         - Corgi coompleted working with mmap and file read on both test file and alfs_in_progress.c
         - Corgi completed pwrite, and pread to work with test2.img (It's in \tests\test2.txt)!!
 Yayy!!

 ### October 10th, 2020
 1. Corgi add progress #63 in csc-369-assignment-1♥♥
     - Corgi working on correcting a1fs_mkdir, over♥♥
     - Corgi working on update_inode_block() version 1 in a1fs_mkdir, over♥♥
     - Corgi completed get_free_inode() version 1 in a1fs_mkdir, over♥♥
     - Corgi completed installing USB extension in VirtualBox following this [link](https://www.tecmint.com/enable-usb-in-virtualbox/), over♥♥

 2. Corgi completed reviewing lecture-9, CSC 369 [Saturday, October 10th, 5:30 AM]♥♥